Our Team

 In 2019, Hunter transitioned to Dallas to become the Academic Director at Uplift Heights Middle School.
 During his tenure at Uplift, Hunter and his team worked diligently to keep student attendance high during the COVID-19 pandemic, foster a safe and collaborative staff culture, and most recently, ensure students’ math and literacy levels exceeded pre-pandemic levels.

-In his current roles as a Leadership Coach, Hunter partners with BRES schools and district clients to assist them in achieving their academic and district goals by implementing and maintaining effective school systems.
+In his current role as a Senior Leadership Coach, Hunter both partners with BRES schools and district clients to assist them in achieving their academic goals and supports BRES Leadership Coaches in their coaching development to ensure maximum impact with their clients.

 Hunter holds a Master’s degree in School Administration from North Carolina State University and a Bachelor’s of Business Administration in Finance and Business Honors from Texas A&M University.
 In his free time, Hunter enjoys hosting and cooking for friends and family, reading fiction, playing basketball, and traveling with loved ones.